TheDataCubator/sql_data_warehouse_project/docs/analyse_source_systems.md

 - to design the correct scripts in order to extract the data
 - to avoid a lot of mistakes and challenges.

-Below are the examples of questions before starting data connections.
+Below are the example of questions before starting data connections.

 ---
 ### Business Context & Ownership